 Expats in Jordan tend to work for international organisations and multinational companies in the finance, media, development and oil and gas sectors.
 Some expats also move to Jordan to work in the educational sector.

-Expats should be aware that Islam is the state religion.
+Newcomers to Jordan should be aware that Islam is the state religion.
 Nevertheless, Jordan is one of the most liberal countries in the Middle East and expats are unlikely to face discrimination for practising a religion other than Islam.
 Expats should, however, show respect for local customs and etiquette – women, in particular, should dress modestly and preferably wear their hair up or cover it with a headscarf.
-This will also lessen the chance of attracting unwanted attention.

 Jordanians are known for being friendly, warm and welcoming to foreigners.
 Arabic is the official language but most Jordanians can speak English, and expats should not have a problem communicating in professional settings and business dealings, particularly in Amman.
 Still, expats are likely to experience some level of culture shock, particularly if they are unused to life in the Middle East.

-Expats moving to Jordan need not worry about their health.
-The country has one of the best healthcare systems in the Middle East, with both private and public medical facilities providing a high standard of care.
+Expats relocating to Jordan need not worry about good medical facilities.
+The country has one of the best healthcare systems in the Middle East, with both private and public hospitals providing a high standard of care.
 Most doctors are proficient in English and have been educated abroad, and the country is becoming a popular regional medical tourism hotspot.